 Is your website an asset or a liability?

-The Internet as was
+The Internet as it used to be.

 Since the Internet started in the late nineties it has transformed every facet of our lives.
 It started with the email service; it was a marvellous experience to send an email and receive a reply instantly, one could even send a document as an attachment rather than use a fax machine.

-A small business could create an online presence through a website and reach out to prospects in an entirely different location that would not have been possible otherwise.
+A small business could create an on-line presence through a website and reach out to prospects in an entirely different location that would not have been possible otherwise.
 To say the very least, the Internet has revolutionised and transformed everybody’s lives and the way business is done.

 The Internet now

 There are now billions of small businesses websites hosted on the internet; however, most of these small businesses do not really have information on the procedure for making a website work for a business.
-Without knowledge of running an online presence, the site becomes a liability rather than an asset.
+Without knowledge of running an on-line presence, the site becomes a liability rather than an asset.

 Consequently, to carry out routine maintenance and updates that are required for optimal function and exposure of the website becomes a problem; renewal of domain and hosting too becomes an issue.
 The site may even be down for days without the owner knowing because the impact of the website on the business is minimal.